WinterWonderland/pyPathFindingDemo/README.md

 ### Description

 #### Game board
 At the beginning the game board will be generated.
+If you want a reproducible game board you can set a seed for the random number generator by a parameter.
 A pygame window will be created with the given size and will be splittet into 16x16 pixel sized tiles.

 There are different kind of tiles: